Seatis/my-teaching-materials/workshop/hardware/PWM/README.md

 # PWM
-*Learn how to use the timer peripher af the ATmega168PB to generate PWM signals*
+*Learn how to use the timer peripheral of the ATmega168PB to generate PWM signals*

 ## Objectives
 - know how to use the timer peripherals as PWM generators